MarcoLandtHayen/EchoStateNetworks/README.md

  * **ESN\_exp08\_LRP\_part5**: Couple inputs directly to reservoir units by feeding whole.
 Sst anomaly field in first timestep.
 Then let reservoir swing for several timesteps, without additional inputs.
 * **ESN\_exp09\_Classification\_LRP.ipynb**: This experiments consists of various parts, stored in individual notebooks.
 Basically it refactores and extends code from **exp08**.
 The general outline is still to use different model architectures for classification of sst anomaly fields according to El Nino / La Nina events and then open the black-box with layer-wise relevance propagation (LRP).
  * **ESN\_exp09\_Classification\_LRP\_part4**: This part revises data pre-processing and enables to feed only *valid* gridpoints into the model, when using vectorized sst anomaly fields as inputs.
+ * **ESN_exp09_Classification_LRP_part5**: In this part we step back from one-hot targets to continuous sst anomaly index as single target with capped inputs.
+We then find nice performance and relevance maps.
+We also investigate fading memory effect, according to leakrate alpha and try to disturb col-wise baseESN by applying some random permutation on the inputs.